jief666/Thunderbird4DomainOwner/README.md

 ##Why?
 When you own an internet domain, you can send and receive email using anything before the @.
 All these email will arrive in the same inbox but with a different "from" address.
-If you replyor forward, Thunderbird will use your configured email address, rather than the one the message was sent to.
+If you reply or forward, Thunderbird will use your configured email address, rather than the one the message was sent to.

 Without this patch, you'd have to create an account for all the email address you'd like to use on your domain.

+##How to build

+If you don't know how to build Thunderbird, a possibility is to take a look at my other project : [https://github.com/jief666/Building-Thunderbird](https://github.com/jief666/Building-Thunderbird) (switch to a branch according to the Thunderbird version).
+This project will install everthing, include brew, in a folder.
+You can put the patch file in the dev folder and rename it pacthes.txt, it'll be applied automatically when the Thunderbird sources are untared.